 Acknowledge the loss – I have talked to a few women who felt unsure why they felt so broken even though the baby was only so many weeks old.
 I know for certain when we hold onto pain and don’t allow ourselves to acknowledge a loss for what it is, that pain will resurface in some other place and time.
 The reason we named our baby was to acknowledge that I indeed grew a life inside of me for months (and felt every side effect of it), and very much indeed lost that life.
 Naming her helped me find acceptance and peace knowing that her existence was real and her loss was real.
 It’s okay if you are the only one who feels the loss as deeply as you do.

 Ask for help – After we saw our baby on the ultrasound, and was told there was no heartbeat, Gabe and I both were somewhat in shock.
 As we were both trying to process the news the medical tech had just revealed, our doctor came in to share the options we had for the weeks ahead.
 I felt like I couldn’t make any decisions, and I just wanted someone to tell me what the best option was going to be.
 Gabe was also having a hard time with the news, and just wanted to support whatever I chose.
 I started to try to think of someone who had been through this recently that I could ask advice from.
-I didn’t have the emotional strength to call anyone, so I just texted a close friend who had just been through it a few months before.
+I messaged a close friend who had just been through it a few months before.
 She walked me through what to expect if I were to have a natural miscarriage, and what I would need to prepare.
 Not only would that advice save me from hours on scary google forums, but her understanding of the situation gave me so much reassurance that this is something many women before me had been through, and I didn’t need to walk this alone.
 She also helped me understand what was normal to feel emotionally and physically.
 My sisters and my mother both stepped in when they heard the news as well.
-The day I found out we lost the baby, my sister Angela had offered to be with our kids, and she continued to check in on me almost daily.
+The day I found out we lost the baby, my sister offered to be with our kids, and she continued to check in on me almost daily.
 My mom and dad were always checking in on me.
 I get emotional when I think about my family, and the strength they were for me during the hardest days of my life.
 If you do not have family near by, don’t be afraid to ask a friend for help during the weeks of your loss.
 It is okay to need a shoulder to lean on, and chances are, the people you reach out to will be grateful you asked them.
+(If you do not have anyone to talk to, please know you can reach out to me!)

-Counseling – If you are going through a loss along, or do not have someone to talk to about your experience (especially if it was a traumatic one), consider reaching out to a counselor trained to help with child or pregnancy loss.
+Counseling – If you do not have someone to talk to about your experience (especially if it was a traumatic one), consider reaching out to a counselor trained to help with child and infant loss and miscarriage.
 Two Hearts Counseling is an example.
 Karen can counsel even through skype.
 It doesn’t matter what faith or circumstance you come from.

 Resources for pregnancy loss:

 Books – My dear friend from college who has been through two pregnancy losses, immediately sent me a care package in the mail when she saw the news, including a devotional called Loved Baby.
 It has been so good to go through when I don’t have emotional bandwidth to process emotions.
 I also really loved “Grieving the Child I Never Knew.”
 These are spiritually based books that were such helpful aids for me.
+If you have children that are grieving the loss of a baby sibling, I have heard so many good things about this book.
 If you know of any additional books, please leave them in the comments.

 Writing – My sisters who live far away right now all sent me care packages soon after the loss, and inside of those packages were hand written notes, quotes, and prayers that completely lifted my weariness.
 My sister hand lettered a quote by St. Marie Azelie “We will find our children again up above.”